Amit @NextFive

 • It’s become less about vanity and more about sharing ideas that genuinely helped me

-Why these three?
+Why these?
 Because I realized I have enough ideas.
 What I need now is to move from planning to doing, from building to shipping.
-Dialing down the exploration a notch and starting to focus on exploitation.
+Dialling down the exploration a notch and starting to focus on exploitation.

 Also happening: